m-kovalsky/Fabric/README.md

 This repo is intended to help business intelligence analysts/developers and data scientists become more familiar with notebooks (and therefore Python) in Microsoft Fabric and the potential benefits of using the Semantic Link library.

+All code snippets in this repo are to be used with the latest version of the Semantic-Link library (0.3.6).

 #### Load the [Semantic-Link](https://pypi.org/project/semantic-link/) library inside of your notebook
 ```python
 %pip install semantic-link